There are seminal moments in the life of every graduate student.

 Below are a few of the responses we received.

 While things “took off” on Twitter, our progress was much slower on Instagram.
-Part of this, I believe, is how HBS alumni interact with the platform.
+Part of this, I believe, is how HBS alumni interact with the platform, its not about having the most instagram followers its about presenting and promoting your content.
 Alumni, as a rule, tend to “like” our Instagram posts–to a significantly higher degree than they do on Facebook–but are less likely to comment on a post “organically.”
 That is, they rarely comment on one of our photos or videos without being prompted first.

 But, when it came to the #NextStopHBS project, not all hope was lost.
 Since we knew who was “liking” our posts for this initiative–that is, we could differentiate between an alumnus/a and someone who had no connection to the school–I then had an excuse to send targeted messages to specific alumni (for more on our tracking strategy and how we know who is an alumnus/a and who was not, see “Rules of (Twitter) Engagement”).